Glossary term

 Examples of qualifying events often include losing existing coverage, marriage, divorce, the birth or adoption of a child, or certain moves.
 A job loss that raises a COBRA decision can also create a broader coverage choice if the household qualifies to enroll elsewhere.

 These events change the structure of risk.
-A family with a new child may suddenly care more about provider network depth and predictable pediatric costs.
-A worker leaving a job may need to compare COBRA, marketplace coverage, and subsidy eligibility very quickly.
+A family with a new child may care more about provider network depth and predictable pediatric costs.
+A worker leaving a job may need to compare COBRA, Marketplace coverage, spouse-plan coverage, and subsidy eligibility very quickly.
 The special enrollment period is the window that makes those adjustments possible.

 What to Compare During the Window